Nastel/TNT4J/README.md

-TNT4J -- Track and Tracing API for Java
+TNT4J -- Track and Trace API for Java
 =======================================
 TNT4J is about tracking and tracing applications, activities, transactions, behavior and performance via an easy to use API that behaves much like a logging framework.